CORRECTED-Music industry leader Frances Preston dies, age 83

 (Corrects description of company in first paragraph)

-LOS ANGELES, June 13 (Reuters) - Frances Preston, a music industry pioneer and former president and chief executive of the music rights management company BMI, died on Wednesday at home in Nashville of heart failure, BMI said.
+LOS ANGELES, June 13 (Reuters) - Frances Preston, a music industry pioneer and former president and chief executive of the music rights management company BMI, died on Wednesday at home in Nashville of heart failure, the label said.
 She was 83.

 A member of the Country Music Hall of Fame, Preston was a driving force in music spanning six decades as she fought for songwriters’ rights and for her company’s growth in representing a diverse roster of talent.